-"Many ecosystems, such as prairies, savannas and even wetlands have adapted to and evolved with occasional fires," says Jarod Reibel, the foundation's conservation stewardship land manager.
+"Many ecosystems, such as prairies, savannas and even wetlands have adapted to and evolved with occasional fires," says Jarod Reibel, the foundation's director of physical resources.
 "In the absence of regular disturbance, such as burning, these habitats will eventually convert into hardwood forests, which are the region's climax ecosystem."